Project

 ERC-20 compatible token with integrated ICO-platform.
 Further, hypercoins can be connected, such a connection essentially creates an Exchange (without 3rd party, not even a 3rd party smart contract).

-#12 Updated by didi over 7 years ago
+#12 Updated by didi almost 8 years ago

 TODO: project def: